sparks-baird/xtal2png/reports/paper.md

-2017; yet the application of transformers to the adjacent domain of material informatics (chemical-formula-based predictions) was not publicly realized until late 2019 [@goodallPredictingMaterialsProperties2019;@wangCompositionallyrestrictedAttentionbasedNetwork2020], approximately two-and-a-half years later, with peer-reviewed publications dating in late 2020 [@goodallPredictingMaterialsProperties2020;@wangCompositionallyRestrictedAttentionbased2021].
+2017; yet the application of transformers to the adjacent domain of material informatics (chemical-formula-based predictions) was not publicly realized until late 2019 [@goodallPredictingMaterialsProperties2019;@wangCompositionallyrestrictedAttentionbasedNetwork2020], approximately two-and-a-half years later, with peer-reviewed publications dating to late 2020 [@goodallPredictingMaterialsProperties2020;@wangCompositionallyRestrictedAttentionbased2021].
 Another example of a state-of-the-art algorithm domain transfer is refactoring image-processing models for crystal structure applications, with the introduction of domain